 - 1. The governance of the DNS is a matter of the common convenience in being able to locate Internet-based resources, which governance should be suitable for the mundane purposes and nature of the problems that the DNS solves; - 2.
-The Internet, and the Domain Name System in particular, work because of a high degree of voluntary cooperation among carriers, root servers, registrars, registries, and standards-setting organizations; "I disagree that a "high degree" of cooperation is needed.
-In fact, DNS seems rather resilient to non-cooperation; we haven't seen any real problems even though there exist several root systems today, some of which are used by non-trivial sized communities (such as whole countries).
-There is a consolidating pressure which is exerted by the desire of people running and using pieces of DNS to be able to share names with one another; this provides a kind of DNS gravitational force that, although one can work against it, tends to bring things together in the end." - 3.
-The Internet, and the DNS in particular, cannot be made to work without that high degree of cooperation among private interests and actors; "Again, I disagree.
-The genius of the Internet is that it runs even despite the divergent and uncoordinated efforts of many parties.
-Personally I find it best to think of DNS as a layered-on naming service that can be offered by many distinct providers." - 4.
+The Internet, and the Domain Name System in particular, work because of a high degree of voluntary cooperation among carriers, root servers, registrars, registries, and standards-setting organizations; - 3.
+The Internet, and the DNS in particular, cannot be made to work without that high degree of cooperation among private interests and actors; - 4.
 Private actors and interests are capable of self-government: of being represented and having their conflicts resolved within a structure of largely voluntary, self-interested compliance, assisted by an authority capable of enforcing necessary common rules with contractual or other means of enforcement; - 5.
 Governments, domain name registrants and users, and users of the DNS itself have legitimate and distinct interests in the well-being of these necessary, if temporary, arrangements; - 6.
 Governments have particular interests in the management of country codes, which interest is separate and distinct from that of ICANN with respect to country codesi [further commentary follows at the end of this document].